davquar/davquar.github.io/content/english/post/devops/backblaze-b2-docker-backups-terraform.md

 }
 ```

-The only observation is that our inputs are marked as sensitive, to mask them in Terraform plan/apply/destroy.
+The only observation is that our inputs are marked as **sensitive**, to mask them in Terraform plan/apply/destroy.

 #### `outputs.tf`